 Hello from my couch.

-At the moment, I’m watch Little Fires on Hulu.
+At the moment, I’m watching Little Fires on Hulu.
 I did not read the book.
 I am enjoying it thus far.

 In the past week, I have not left Stuytown.
 It’s my only view of the world right now.